 What Are The Causes Of Cold Sores During Pregnancy?

-- Others: Certain foods (acidic, spicy, or salty), citrus fruits, exposure to the sun, and hot water are other common causes that could be responsible for developing cold sores (4).
+- Certain foods (acidic, spicy, or salty), citrus fruits, exposure to the sun, and hot water could trigger the virus and cause cold sores (6).

 Signs And Symptoms Of Cold Sores In Pregnancy